Chart Color Schemes

 Population growth drivers in Mount Johns are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Mount Johns' population was approximately 4,785 as of Aug 2025.
-This figure reflects an increase of 760 people since the 2021 Census which reported a population of 4,025 people.
-The change is inferred from the estimated resident population of 4,776 from the ABS in June 2024 and an additional 8 validated new addresses since the Census date.
-This results in a density ratio of 252 persons per square kilometer.
-Mount Johns' growth rate of 18.9% since the 2021 census exceeded both national (8.6%) and state averages, positioning it as a regional growth leader.
+Mount Johns' population was around 4,785 as of November 2025.
+This figure reflected an increase of 760 people since the 2021 Census, which reported a population of 4,025.
+The change was inferred from the estimated resident population of 4,776 in June 2024 and an additional 8 validated new addresses since the Census date.
+This population level equated to a density ratio of 252 persons per square kilometer.
+Mount Johns' growth rate of 18.9% since the 2021 census exceeded both national (8.9%) and state averages, making it a regional growth leader.
 Overseas migration contributed approximately 76.7% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch applies growth rates by age cohort from the ABS' latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Future population trends project an above median growth for regional areas nationally, with Mount Johns expected to expand by 1,066 persons to 2041, reflecting a total increase of 22.1% over the 17 years.
+AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and to estimate growth post-2032, AreaSearch applied growth rates by age cohort from the ABS' latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Future population trends projected an above median growth for regional areas nationally.
+By 2041, Mount Johns was expected to expand by 1,066 persons, reflecting a total increase of 22.1% over the 17 years.

 Frequently Asked Questions - Population